 Many spouses live in denial, lash out with fear, or even use ultimatums to attempt to change behavior.
 Unfortunately, none of these strategies are likely to make a difference.
 In a loving marriage, there is no room for threats, ignorance, or combativeness.
 If your spouse demonstrates behavior indicative of an addiction, it’s time to start planning how you will move forward with compassion, love, and support.

-Noting the effects of addiction in your spouse isn’t always easy, but the smallest details often provide the most insight.
+Noting the effects of addiction on your spouse isn’t always easy, but the smallest details often provide the most insight.
 If you see these signs, it may be time to take action.

-- Physical changes.
-Some drugs can lead to changes in appearance, causing signs like scabs, scratches, and dental problems, while others take focus away from the normal hygiene.
+Some drugs can lead to changes in appearance, causing signs like scabs, scratches, and dental problems, while others take the focus away from the normal hygiene.
 Signs like weight loss, fatigue, yellowing of the skin, tooth decay, scabs on the skin, and lack of attention to regular grooming can indicate abuse.

 Speaking With Your Spouse